 But don’t overdo it.

 Gifts or favors can also be part of each place setting.
-Gene Autry, when he would have a dinner party, oftentimes would include a copy of his Cowboy Code beside the place card (click on Gene Autry’s Cowboy Code).
+Gene Autry, when he would have a dinner party, frequently he would include a copy of his Cowboy Code beside the place card (click on Gene Autry’s Cowboy Code).

 “Your guests will take cues from you.
 If you’re laughing, talking to people, and having a good time, they will, too,” says Sue Fox, author of Etiquette for Dummies.
 I think this advice is golden.